Carnagion/dissertation/diss/diss.typ

 This results in a complex separation matrix, in which triangle inequalities are often violated -- i.e. the runway separation for an aircraft is influenced by multiple preceding aircraft rather than just the immediately preceding aircraft @demaere-pruning-rules.
 Additionally, a substantial number of aircraft are also subject to CTOTs, which further reduces the number of complete orders that can be inferred.

-In contrast, the Milan problem instances are significantly simpler due to having a relatively high number of separation-identical aircraft and a mix of both arrivals and departures, which allows complete orders to be inferred between a relatively large number of aircraft in each instance.
+By contrast, the Milan problem instances are significantly simpler due to having a relatively high number of separation-identical aircraft and a mix of both arrivals and departures, which allows complete orders to be inferred between a relatively large number of aircraft in each instance.

 == Comparison of De-Icing Approaches